Occupations in the Food Service Sector

 Food Safety/Food Handler Certification

-- Toronto Public Health offers the class at five different locations within the GTA.
-At the time of writing, the cost is $109.75.
+- Toronto Public Health offers certification at five different locations within the GTA.
+At the time of writing, the cost is $112.07.

-- Peel Public Health offers the class in Mississauga and Brampton.
-The cost is currently $63.53.
+- Peel Public Health has a class in Mississauga, where the cost is currently $63.53.

 Smart Serve Certification

 Smart Serve certification can be pursued in a classroom setting or online.
-Either way, the training takes about 3-4 hours to complete.
-After the class, a written test is administered and, if passed, certification is issued.
+The latter tends to cost less.
+Either way, the training is about 3-4 hours, followed by a written test, with certification being issued upon passing.

-In-person classes typically cost more than online classes.
-Check the Smart Serve Ontario website for details about cost and locations.
+Check out Smart Serve Ontario‘s website for details about cost and locations.

 - Centennial College